| The Ideal ManBy Peter Rashkin

 after his death in the early 60s, many books were written about

-were translated into many languages.
+him, and his diarieswere translated into many languages.
 Even nowadays if someone

 does some good deeds or offers his help to others in need ,he